Fortepiano: Broadwood

 John Broadwood married the master's daughter (Barbara Shudi, 1769) and ultimately took over and renamed the Shudi firm.
 The Broadwood company (which survives to this day) was an important innovator in the evolution of the fortepiano into the piano.
 Broadwood, in collaboration with Jan Ladislav Dussek, a noted piano virtuoso active in London in the 1790s, developed pianos that gradually increased the range to six octaves.
-Dussek was one of the first pianists to receive a 5½ foot piano and, in 1793, he wrote the first work for piano "with extra keys", a piano concert (C 97).
+Dussek was one of the first pianists to receive a 5+1/2 ft piano and, in 1793, he wrote the first work for piano "with extra keys", a piano concert (C 97).
 The firm shipped a piano to Beethoven in Vienna, which the composer evidently treasured.

 Obsolescence and revival

 From the late 18th century, the fortepiano underwent extensive technological development and evolved into the modern piano (for details, see Piano).
 The older type of instrument eventually ceased to be made.
 In the late 19th century, the early music pioneer Arnold Dolmetsch built three fortepianos.
 However, that attempted revival of the instrument was evidently several decades ahead of its time, and did not lead to its widespread adoption.

 In the second half of the 20th century, a great upsurge of interest occurred in period instruments, including a revival of interest in the fortepiano.
 Old instruments were restored, and many new ones were built along the lines of the old.
 Fortepiano kits also became available.
 The ability of builders to recreate the fortepiano drew on the accumulating expertise of the builders who were making harpsichords of historical design; for instance fortepiano pioneer Philip Belt spent two years early in his career working as an apprentice for Frank Hubbard, a prominent builder of historical harpsichords.
 Other builders also took up fortepiano construction, including Margaret F. Hood, Rodney Regier, Chris Maene, and Paul McNulty.

 The reintroduction of the fortepiano has permitted performance of 18th- and early 19th-century music on the instruments for which it was written, yielding new insights into this music (for detailed discussion, see Piano history and musical performance).
 More and more music schools offer courses of study in the fortepiano.
 There are several fortepiano competitions, including the MAfestival Brugge and the International Chopin Competition on Chopin era instruments, organized by the Warsaw Chopin Institute.